 By adopting an animal from the shelter, you are making an important contribution to our organization to continue to care for our animals at the shelter.
 You are as well doing a good deed, more than which you would have done by adopting your pet from a pet store.
 You will also have the satisfaction of providing a loving environment for an abandoned animal and be giving them a second chance.

 By giving an animal a second chance at life, you can feel tremendous gratitude in seeing your new pet happy.

 Many individuals prefer to adopt kittens rather than grown-up cats.
 However, there are certain inconveniences that come with adopting kittens such as rummaging in your plants, chewing on electrical cords etc. The adoption of grown up cats does avoid situations such as these.

-Our adoption fees are $170 for an adult and $180 for a kitten.
-This includes vaccinations, neutering and additional assistance for the first 6 weeks.
-Due to the A.R.N functioning solely on a voluntary basis and donations, these adoption fees cover the costs for veterinarian visits, food and litter for the shelter animals.
+Our adoption fees are $180 for an adult and $200 for a kitten under 6 months*.
+This includes vaccination, deworming, neutering and additional assistance for the first 6 weeks.

 You can submit an adoption request for one of our cats by completing the adoption form.